EvilKanoa/CIS2520/assignments/assign3/README.md

 ******
 Output
 ******
-The output will be saved as a report in a `.txt` file called `report.txt` (unless you ran the testing program, than it'll give you the output file names).
+The output will be saved as a report in a `.txt` file called `report.txt` (unless you ran the testing program, in which case it'll give you the output file names).
 This will will be in descending order with the first served patients at the top.

 Depending on if the algorithm was run using randomly generated arrival times or assuming arrival all at the same time, the report will look different.

 For both types, each row of the report will start with the same original client data.
 The format `patient-id, patient-symptom, patient-priority` will be used.

+### Random Arrival Time Report ###
+For this style of simulation, the data file will start off with a single line defining the total time of the simulation in addition to the average time each client spends waiting.

+Each patient data line will be prepended by the patients time waiting.
+The line will end up look like this: `patient-id, patient-symptom, patient-priority, patient-wait-time`

+The time for this simulation is based on minutes since the start of the simulation (you could pick any abritrary start time).

+### All-At-Once Arrival Time Report ###
+When the simulation assumes that all the patients in the sample file arrived at the same time, it does not need to output any extra data.
+Each line will be as mentioned above in the beginning of the output section.